 “About” meaning “approximately”, here’s the story.

 I took up running at 47, and discovered that I like it a lot.
-Too much, if you go by the various injuries I’ve incurred each year.
-I run with a group most of the time.
+Too much, if you go by the various injuries I’ve incurred each year, which led me to shift over to weights & yoga.
+I ran with a group most of the time.
 The mainstays are 20 years older than me, run 30-35 miles a week, and are generally injury-free.
 My orthopedist refuses to believe this.
 I haven’t raced since September 2019, when I ran a 5K at 22:23 (7:13/mi) and a half-marathon at 1:49:50 (8:23/mi) a few days apart.
-I had planned to run a marathon in 2020, but the pandemic derailed that idea.
-“Maybe next year . . .”
+I had planned to run a marathon in 2020, but the pandemic & the various injuries derailed that idea.
+But “maybe next year . . .”

 At 50, I took up drawing, then painting.
-I had no background or aptitude for that, but through steady-yet-untutored practice I’m learning how to see and am generally getting better at translating that into lines & color on paper.
+I had no background or aptitude for that, but through steady-yet-untutored practice I learned how to see and got better at translating that into lines & color on paper.

 Also at 50, I was diagnosed with chronic lymphocytic leukemia (CLL).
 It was The Best Bad News, hasn’t impaired my day-to-day life, and hasn’t progressed to the point of requiring treatment.
 It may be many years before that happens; I have to go in for bloodwork every 6 months to find out.

 In 2020, I produced Haiku for Business Travelers, a ‘zine collecting poems, essays, photography, fiction, and an excerpt of one of my podcast conversations.
-I meant to produce a new issue semiannually, but failed.
-Since taking up drawing, I find I have less interest in writing, and certainly less time.
+I meant to produce a new issue semiannually, but it took me 3 years to make a second one.
+If you’d like either of them — they’re free! — drop me a line.

 That said, I make a weekly e-mail, ostensibly to hype the latest episode of the podcast, but also to share my thoughts & art, and interesting things I’ve read.